ProvisionGenie/ProvisionGenie/Docs/docs/deploymentguide/2-deployazureresources.md

-# 2. Deploy Azure Resources
+# 2. Deploy Azure resources

 The scripted deployment will create two resource groups, by default these are `ProvisionGenie` and `ProvisionGenie-deploy`.